danaikorre/dsmanufacturing.github.io/course_content/tutorials_week_2.md

 1. Discussion 1 (10 + 20 min)
     * ***In the main classroom***
-    * quick review of project definition guidelines
+    * Quick review of project definition guidelines
-    * quick review of general design guidelines (from lecture material)
+    * Quick review of general design guidelines (from lecture material)
     <br />

     * ***On your own*** (5 min)